corbt/agent.exe/.cursor/plan.md

 - Create a screenshot masking system to focus on the active tool
 - Pass tool context to the AI model

+### 8. User Feedback and Continuous Input System

+- Implement an always-present input box for users to provide additional instructions
+- Create a mechanism for the AI to incorporate new instructions into its ongoing task
+- Integrate the continuous input system with the existing run history

 ## Implementation Plan

 ### 1. Persistent Settings